Bone Fractures in Ibnu Sina's Medicine.

 Everything in the heavens and everything in the earth belongs to Him.
 God is the Rich Beyond Need, the Praiseworthy.
 (Qur’an, 22: 64)

-In contrast to the substances in other living things, vegetable composites consist more of cellulose fibers than collagen.
+The Hardness of Wood Is Hidden in Its Design In contrast to the substances in other living things, vegetable composites consist more of cellulose fibers than collagen.
 Wood’s hard, resistant structure derives from producing this cellulose—a hard material that is not soluble in water.
 This property of cellulose makes wood so versatile in construction.
 Thanks to cellulose, timber structures keep standing for hundreds of years.
 Described as tension-bearing and matchless, cellulose is used much more extensively than other building materials in buildings, bridges, furniture and any number of items.

 Because wood absorbs the energy from low-velocity impacts, it’s highly effective at restricting damage to one specific location.
 In particular, damage is reduced the most when the impact occurs at right angles to the direction of the grain.
 Diagnostic research has shown that different types of wood exhibit different levels of resistance.
 One of the factors is density, since denser woods absorb more energy during impact.
 The number of vessels in the wood, their size and distribution, are also important factors in reducing impact deformation.29